IQSS/dataverse/doc/sphinx-guides/source/developers/deployment.rst

 Then update the file and replace the values for "aws_access_key_id" and "aws_secret_access_key" with your actual credentials by following the instructions at https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/

-If you are having trouble configuring the files manually as described above, see https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html which documents the ``aws configure`` command.
+If you are having trouble configuring the files manually, see https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html which documents the ``aws configure`` command.

+.. _configure_ansible_file:

 Configure Ansible File (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to configure Dataverse settings such as the password of the dataverseAdmin user, download https://raw.githubusercontent.com/IQSS/dataverse-ansible/master/defaults/main.yml and edit the file to your liking.

-You can skip this step if you're fine with the values in the "main.yml" file in the link above.
+You can skip this step if you're fine with the values in the "main.yml" file.

 Download and Run the "Create Instance" Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have done the configuration above, you are ready to try running the "create instance" script to spin up Dataverse in AWS.
+Once you have done the configuration, you are ready to try running the "create instance" script to spin up Dataverse in AWS.

 Download :download:`ec2-create-instance.sh <../../../../scripts/installer/ec2-create-instance.sh>` and put it somewhere reasonable.
 For the purpose of these instructions we'll assume it's in the "Downloads" directory in your home directory.